AnnaLatt/AIprojectDyslexiaDetection/README.md

 ## Summary

-Creating an AI model that detects dyslexia in students based on common error patterns in written text, aiming to provide early identification and support for individuals with dyslexia.
+Creating an AI model that detects dyslexia in English as a foreign lamguagae students based on common error patterns in written text, aiming to provide early identification and support for individuals with dyslexia.

 ## Background